FreshPopcorn42/JustSomeScripts/README.md

 ### Wifi
 Should kind of automate wifi-connection.
 Use addPassword-script for extending the list of your "saved" passwords.
 DO NOT USE FOR HACKING WITHOUT PERMISSION!

+### CheckIPs
+Pings all your devices at once, writes results to txt file.

 ## Contact me
 Im always looking for feedback.
 If you want to help me with tips and knowledge, contact me via Twitter: @EdwardFetch